 Purpose: Partial research fellowship awards to support outstanding students enrolled in a graduate or professional degree granting program at a Wisconsin member institution pursuing aerospace, space science, or other interdisciplinary space-related independent research or design.

-To Apply: To apply for this fellowship, you must a) register online, b) apply online, and c) provide two letter(s) of recommendation in PDF format through the online application process or via Email with subject line RFP17_LOR.
+- Provide two letter(s) of recommendation in PDF format through the online application process or confidentially via email to the WSGC Program Office with subject line RFP18_LOR.

 - U.S. citizen